Introduction

 • Lean poultry (in moderation)

-Foods to Avoid for Bladder Health and Comfort
+UTI Foods to Avoid During Urine Infection for Faster Recovery and Relief

 1. Acidic Foods and Beverages